The Woodlands, Texas: Incorporation as a city

 Mitchell's original plan was for The Woodlands to be annexed by the city of Houston, but in the mid-2000s, some residents organized to prevent annexation.
 To counteract any possible move by the city, a movement began to create an independent city government.
 However, the formation of an independent government would require authorization by the State of Texas and the City of Houston, as Houston held extraterritorial jurisdiction over the area.

-In 2007, two state legislators representing The Woodlands, Sen. Tommy Williams and Rep. Robert Eissler, introduced two bills that were enacted in the 2007 Legislature – House Bill 4109 and Senate Bill 1012.
+In 2007, two state legislators representing The Woodlands, Sen. Tommy Williams and Rep. q2007 Legislature – House Bill 4109 and Senate Bill 1012.
 HB 4109 called for a vote to allow expansion of an existing improvement district (now The Woodlands Township) and to allow The Woodlands to collect sales tax, while SB 1012 allowed for the creation of regional agreements between governments.
 The passage of these bills allows an opportunity for The Woodlands to incorporate itself until 2057.
 Since 2019, there has been formal discussion of The Woodlands to become an incorporated city.
 However, as a result of the ongoing COVID-19 pandemic, these plans were put on hold and resumed in April 2021.
 In 2020, residents of The Woodlands formed the TownshipFuture PAC.
 In a referendum on November 2, 2021, residents voted against incorporation by a wide margin, keeping The Woodlands as a township for the foreseeable future.